theforeman/hammer-cli/doc/creating_commands.md

 Deprecated field: bar
 ```

-Additionally, a field may be 'replaced by' another field using `:replaced_by => "Path/To/New/Field"`.
-This will mark the field as deprecated and print a similar warning message to stderr whenever the field is displayed:
+Additionally, a field may be 'replaced by' another field using `:replaced_by_path => ["relative","path","to","new","field"]`.
+Use "!p" to indicate the parent field/list/collection and other strings to indicate the id of child field/list/collections.
+This will mark the field as deprecated and print a similar warning message to stderr whenever the field is displayed.

+For example, to replace 'Foo/Bar/Old field' with 'Foo/Baz/New field', do the following:

 ```
-field :rep_fld, _("Replaced field"), Fields::Field, :sets => ['ALL'], :replaced_by => "Path/New field"
+field :old_fld, _("Old Field"), Fields::Field, :sets => ['ALL'], :replaced_by => ["!p","!p","baz","new_fld"]
 ```

 Example output:

 ```
-$ hammer foo info --fields "Replaced field"
+$ hammer foo info --fields "Foo/Bar/Old field"
-Warning: Field 'Replaced field' is deprecated.
-Consider using 'Path/New field' instead.
+Warning: Field 'Foo/Bar/Old field' is deprecated.
+Consider using 'Foo/Baz/New field' instead.
+Foo:
+  Bar:
-Replaced field: bar
+    Old field: data
 ```

 #### Verbosity